georgekoliop/documentation/docs/pipeline-components-and-applications/stream-replicator/configuration/sources/kinesis.md

 1. Configure the above required variables in the HCL file.
 2. Create three DynamoDB tables which will be used for checkpointing the progress of the replicator on the stream (*Note*: details below)

-Under the hood we are using a fork of the [Twitch Kinsumer](https://github.com/snowplow-devops/kinsumer) library which has defined this DynamoDB table structure - these tables need to be created by hand before the application can launch.
+Under the hood we are using a fork of the [Kinsumer](https://github.com/snowplow-devops/kinsumer) library which has defined this DynamoDB table structure - these tables need to be created by hand before the application can launch.

 | TableName                                | DistKey        |
 |------------------------------------------|----------------|